Qualified business income (QBI) deduction: What is it and who qualifies?

 - Plan for income thresholds: If your income exceeds the IRS thresholds, implement strategies to manage your taxable income.
 Examples include contributing to retirement plans, prepaying deductible expenses, or deferring income to a subsequent year.

 Preparing for the QBI deduction isn’t just a tax-time task—it starts with how you manage your finances throughout the year.
-Accurate expense management is essential for getting an accurate taxable income figure, and expense automation is the fastest way through this process.
-By introducing automation tools into your business, you streamline the processing of expenses and ensure accurate financial data in time for tax season.
+Accurate expense management leads to an accurate taxable income figure, and expense management software is the fastest way through this process.

 Automation feature | How it works | Example | Benefits |